jsiegenthaler/hueget/.github/ISSUE_TEMPLATE/support-request.md

 ---
 name: Support Request
 about: Need help?
-Ask your questions about the gethue project here.
+Ask your questions about the hueget project here.
 title: ''
 labels: question
 assignees: ''